Set Current Location

 Marienplatz has been at the center of the city ever since it was founded by Henry the Lion in 1158.
 Named after the Marian Column of Mariensaule which was built in 1638 to mark the end of Swedish rule in Germany, the square is one of the most historically rich cultural hubs of the city.
 Serving as a bustling marketplace in its early days, the square retained its position as the city's social core even after the market was moved.
 Replete with monuments, Marienplatz is thronged by tourists admiring the intricate 100-meter (328-feet) high Gothic façade of the New Town Hall and the waters of the Fish Fountain.
 The Marian column forms the centerpiece of the square, with a golden statue of Mother Mary perched on its top.

 St Peter's Church, also known fondly as Alter Peter (Old Peter), is the oldest parish church in Munich.
-The visitor who climbs the 306 steps to the top will have an incomparable view of the city and on a clear day, the Alps look close enough to touch.
-St. Peter's was named after the old hill on which it stands, the Petersberg.
-There was a chapel on the site earlier which was then replaced with a Romanesque structure in the 11th Century and later a Gothic building.
+The visitor who climbs the 300 steps of the tower to the top will have an incomparable view of the city, and on a clear day, the Alps look close enough to touch.
+St. Peter's was named after the old hill on which it stands, the Petersbergl.
+There was a chapel on the site earlier, which was then replaced with a Romanesque structure in the 12th Century.
+This later made way for a Gothic building.
 The church tower is a remarkable structure measuring 91 meters (299 feet).
 St. Peter's has undergone several changes over the centuries and today stands as one of the most revered religious beacons in the city.

 Architecture-lovers can thank Henriette Adelaide of Savoy, wife of Elector Ferdinand Maria, for the construction of Theatinerkirche Sankt Kajetan church, which she was promised in return for the birth of a male successor.
 Construction of the church was supervised by architect Zucalli and Spinelli, who devised the magnificent baroque dome.
 The building is dominated by conical towers with bulging spiral roofs.
 In 1768, the facade was remodeled in the Rococo style by François Cuvilliés the Elder.
 Faisenberg's carved wooden pulpit is the most striking feature in the pale stone interior.